Social media use in health awareness: Misinformation

 Spreading misinformation regarding health is one of the biggest concerns when using social media for health awareness.
 When spreading misinformation about health there is an increase in confusion about what is true and what is false regardless of who is saying this information.
 Along with the confusion of the public, there is a sense of mistrust that is a consequence of misinformation.
-Individuals are seeing different opinions which leads people to a situation where they do not know who to trust.
+Individuals are seeing different opinions which leads people to a situation where they do not know whom to trust.

 While health misinformation is one of the largest issues, there are ways to help prevent it.
 As individuals, it is important to know where you are getting your information from and learn how to identify what is misinformation and avoid the spread of it.

 Privacy and ethical issues

 The sharing of personal health information on social media raises privacy and ethical concerns.
 Striking a balance between raising awareness and respecting individuals' privacy remains a delicate issue.